How to Vent a Basement Bathroom

 Stains on the bathroom walls and ceilings can be another sign of excess moisture.
 They not only ruin the aesthetic of the space but can get expensive to remove or cover-up.

-If the smell stays around for more than a minute or two after someone uses the toilet, it’s another sign that you need to upgrade your ventilation system.
+If the smell stays around for more than a minute or two after someone uses the toilet, it’s another sign that you need to upgrade your ventilation system and improve basement bathroom odor removal.
 Improper venting can leave bathrooms stinking for 30 minutes or even longer (phew!).

 Building codes state that bathrooms must be fitted with at least one form of air vent.
 Windows can serve as vents, but they must not be the only vent in the room.
-Some contractors might not follow these codes, but we believe they are put in place for a reason and should be adhered to make the most of your living space.
+Some contractors might not follow these codes, but we believe they are put in place for a reason and should be adhered to to make the most of your living space, especially under basement bathroom building code NJ.

 Yes.
 Having a bathroom in your basement is a great way to boost the value of your home.
 Having even just a toilet and sink combo goes a long way, but a full basement bathroom can increase the resale value of your home by $30,000 to $50,000.